 UPS or Uninterruptible Power Supply unit continues to supply power to the connected device when there is a power cut.
 UPS have the fastest or close to zero switching time since they continuously run on the battery power and charge the battery simultaneously.
 This arrangement makes sure that the connected devices don’t shut down when the power goes out.

 What is an Inverter?

-Inverters are meant to power household appliances like fans and light.
-They run directly in mains power till there’s a power cut and then switch to battery power in a few microseconds which are more than UPS switching time.
+Inverters are meant to power household appliances like fans and lights.
+They run directly on mains power till there’s a power cut and then switch to battery power in a few microseconds, which is more than the UPS switching time.

 Difference between UPS & Inverter

-We are not going into the internal working mechanism of these devices but only touching upon the factors which may interest the end-user.
+We are not going into the internal working mechanism of these devices but only touching upon the factors that may interest the end-user.

 1] Use Case & Backup Time

 If you don’t have power cuts often, you can use a UPS to safeguard your computer from any major hardware failure.
 The switch to UPS is almost instant, and this doesn’t shut down your computer.
 UPS typically offers a backup of around 30 minutes or so.

 The switching of UPS from the mains supply to the battery is immediate, whereas the Inverter takes more than UPS.
 For computers, the switching time of the inverter is more than it can handle, and it will usually reboot due to the interrupted supply.
 Thus, UPS is preferred for PCs and inverters for homes as lightbulbs will not care about the switching delay.